ed(1p) — Linux manual page

 mark> characters ("??") shall address the previous line for

-the last BRE encountered.
-In addition, the second <question-
+last BRE encountered.
+In addition, the second <question-mark>

-mark> can be omitted at the end of a command line.
-Within the
+can be omitted at the end of a command line.
+Within the BRE, a

-represent a literal <question-mark> instead of the BRE
+literal <question-mark> instead of the BRE delimiter.
+If

-end of the buffer and continue up to and including the
+buffer and continue up to and including the current line, so

-followed by a decimal number shall address the current line
+by a decimal number shall address the current line plus or

-plus or minus the number.
-A <plus-sign> or <hyphen-minus>
+minus the number.
+A <plus-sign> or <hyphen-minus> character

-character not followed by a decimal number shall address the
+not followed by a decimal number shall address the current

 Addresses can be followed by zero or more address offsets,